One of the most important decisions you’ll make about your life as a Salford student is where you’re going to live.

 Peel Park Quarter (PPQ) is our on-campus accommodation, based on our main campus just a stone’s throw away from lectures and other university facilities.
-All accommodation at PPQ is ensuite and rooms start from £126 per week for Bronze rooms up to £148.50 per week for Diamond rooms (please note, these are based on 2018 costs and will be updated for 2019 in due course).
+All accommodation at PPQ is ensuite and rooms start from £130 per week for Bronze rooms up to £153.50 per week for Diamond rooms (prices based on 2019 entry and still subject to approval).

 John Lester/Eddie Colman Court accommodation

 These are based around a ten minute walk from our Frederick Road campus and are the closest halls of residence to our MediaCityUK campus.
-Prices for John Lester/Eddie Colman court start at £87.50 per week for Bronze rooms and go up to £124 per week for Diamond specification (please note, these are based on 2018 costs and will be updated for 2019 in due course).
+Prices for John Lester/Eddie Colman court start at £92.50 per week for Bronze rooms and go up to £119 per week for Diamond specification (prices based on 2019 entry and still subject to approval).